How much is my Shopify Store Worth? 2025

 Another important factor is revenue.
 It is not profit, but rather revenue.
 Profits can be changed by new owners with ease and so aren’t reliable.
 For instance, profits can be diminished because you’ve had to buy in new equipment or pay off a loan for the business.
 Whereas the profit could have been much higher if this was not done.

 Revenue is much more accurate because it shows the maximum amount of potential income for the buyer.
-You can use an accounting app to help.
+You can use an accounting app to help track your Shopify earnings and get a clear picture of your store’s financial health.

 Earnings Multiples